Atrakit Logo

 Who Is This BMI Calculator For?

-This tool is built for anyone who wants a clear, honest number — quickly, privately, and without signing up for anything.
+This tool is built for any adult who wants a clear, honest number — calculated quickly, privately, and without signing up for anything.

 It is particularly useful if you are starting a health or fitness goal and want an objective baseline before you begin.
 Having a concrete starting point makes progress measurable and keeps motivation grounded in data rather than feelings.

 It is equally valuable for people who are already on a health journey and want to check in periodically.
-BMI alone will not tell you everything, but tracking it alongside how you feel, your energy levels, and your fitness performance gives a fuller picture of how your body is changing.
+BMI alone will not tell you everything, but tracking it alongside how you feel, your energy levels, and your fitness performance gives a fuller picture of how your body is changing over time.

-Some people use it simply before a routine health check-up — to walk in already knowing their number and have a more informed conversation with their doctor.
+Some people use it simply before a routine health check-up — to arrive already knowing their number and have a more informed conversation with their doctor or nurse.

 Frequently Asked Questions (FAQs)